 Our opening night program introduces viewers to subjects from beekeeping to baking to what sausages get up to on vacation.
 We meet the creator of Sriracha hot sauce, hear a poetic approach to public health, and find out what happens when you don’t tip your waiter.
 Join us for our opening program and stay for the after party!

-Real Food Media Project Winner “Homeward” (Daniel Kline and Mirra Fine, 4 min)
+- Real Food Media Project Winner Homeward (Daniel Klein and Mirra Fine, 4 min)

 Served with: Earthbound’s Spring Salad, Josey Baker Bread & Sriracha Cream Cheese

 Your ticket also includes entry to our opening night celebration at Root Division (3175 17th St & S Van Ness).
-Join us for free food from Earthbound Farm, Bi Rite Market, and Suppershare, local wine from Farm Line Wines and beer from Calicraft and Deschutes, with live music by the Gaucho Gypsy Jazz band.
+Join us for free food from Luke's Local, Earthbound Farm, Bi Rite Market, and Suppershare, local wine from Farm Line Wines and beer from Calicraft and Deschutes, Mezcal from Mezcales Gourmet Oaxaca, with live music by Hannah Rifkin & The Handsomes.

 Introduced by Robert McKimmie of City Bees

 The bee movie to end all bee movies, More Than Honey is is a film on the relationship between mankind and honeybees, about nature and about our future.
 Honeybees show us that stability is just as unhealthy as unlimited growth, that crises and disasters are triggering evolution and that salvation sometimes comes from a completely unexpected direction.
 Exquisite macro-photography of the bees in flight and in their hives reveals a fascinating, complex world in crisis.
 Narrated by John Hurt.
 Don’t miss this one on the big screen.